Mercy University: Research

 Mercy University participates in the McNair Scholars Program and is a member of the Council on Undergraduate Research.
 The Office of Sponsored Programs works with faculty members and students to apply for funding to support research programs in a variety of fields.
 Mercy University conducts cybersecurity research in a number of areas including cross-domain information sharing, data security and privacy, data mining for malware detection, geospatial information security, secure social networks, and secure cloud computing.
 The university is designated a National Center of Academic Excellence (CAE) in Cyber Defense Education by the National Security Agency and the Department of Homeland Security.

 Libraries

 Mercy University's flagship library is on the main Dobbs Ferry Campus.
 Both the Bronx and Manhattan campuses also have branch libraries.
+The branch library at Mercy University's now permanently closed Yorktown campus, which was merged into the flagship library on the main Dobbs Ferry Campus, had been designated a federal depository for government publications.

 Athletics

 Mercy athletic teams are the Mavericks.
 The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC; formerly known as the New York Collegiate Athletic Conference (NYCAC) until after the 2005–06 academic year) since the 1989–90 academic year.

-Mercy University sponsors an intramural sports program, as well as intercollegiate competition in 10 varsity sports: Men's sports include baseball, basketball, lacrosse and soccer; while women's sports include basketball, field hockey, lacrosse, soccer, softball and volleyball.
+Mercy University sponsors an intramural sports program, as well as intercollegiate competition in 11 varsity sports: Men's sports include baseball, basketball, lacrosse, soccer and volleyball; while women's sports include basketball, field hockey, lacrosse, soccer, softball and volleyball.

 The baseball, lacrosse, soccer, and field hockey teams, in addition to numerous local community high school and youth groups, play on a new, eco-friendly turf field on the Dobbs Ferry campus.